2023

 This map shows whether countries import more from Japan or Papua New Guinea.
 Each country is colored based on the difference in imports they receive from Japan and Papua New Guinea or the difference in the growth in imports.

-In 2021, countries that imported more from Papua New Guinea than Japan were Brunei ($321M).
+In 2023, no countries were registered that imported more from Papua New Guinea than from Japan.

 Comparative Advantage Japan - Papua New Guinea